tanmaya26/file-bot/Deploy/Deploy.md

        Bot Reply: ``No file associated with command.
 Upload a PNG file with command to create watermark.``

     - Upload a jpg file to register as watermark.
-It will fail as only .png files are accepted.
+It will fail as only .png files are accepted.<br>
         ``@fileninja --watermark register wm99``

        Bot Reply: ``Wrong format for file .
 Watermark only accepts .png files``